BYOK AI gateway · cache-first routing

 Running well past 5M requests a month, or need an SLA, a security review, SSO, or invoice billing instead of a card?
 That's a conversation, not a checkbox — email sales@slashspend.ai.

-Your provider keys never touch our servers.
-We never read your prompts.
+Local Key Mode keys are used in memory, never stored.
+We never log your prompts.
 The bouncer just makes sure the right model answers the door.